state-hiu/cybergis-osm-mappings/README.md

 ## Installation

 These installation instructions are subject to change.
-Right now, since there are non-debian package dependencies, you can really extract the scripts to whatever directory you want.
+Right now, since there are non-debian package dependencies, you can really extract the repo to whatever directory you want.
 The instructions below are suggested as they mirror Linux best practices for external packages.
-Please be careful when installing gdal-bin and python-gdal packages as they may require different version of some packages than other programs, such as the OpenGeo Suite.
-It is recommended to test this and other GDAL scripts within a vagrant environment first.

 As root, execute the following commands:
 ```